eduardolopez858/Meteorite-Hotspots/README.md

         return data
 ```

-On the other hand, the agent also requires a location and timeline method that will preproccess the required features for the clustering algorithm to classify and detect meteorite landing hotspots for the frequencies method of the pipeline.
+On the other hand, the agent also requires a location and timeline method that will preproccess the required features (mass, lat, lon) for the clustering algorithm to classify and detect meteorite landing hotspots for the frequencies method of the pipeline.

 ```ruby
 # Time and Location evidence